hiepnguyen-99/Ecommerce-Product-Recommendation/README.md

 ![Test](./test.png)

 ## Note
-The project utilizes a reduced dataset `reduce_data.json`, which is 90% smaller than original dataset `data.json`.
+The project utilizes a reduced dataset `reduce_data.json`, which is 90% smaller than original dataset `data.json` due to hardware limitations.
 As a result, the RAG model may occasionally generate answers that are not present in dataset.